 Laws or Policies

-Roofing sheet applications are influenced by construction regulations and safety standards in many countries.
+Roofing sheet applications are influenced by building regulations and safety standards.

 Building Codes